cloudcreativity/laravel-json-api/docs/basics/security.md

 If you need to run different authentication and authorization logic for the different JSON API resource actions, then you can define your logic in *authorizer* classes.
-Authorizers can either be re-used across multiple resource types, or definied for a specific resource type.
+Authorizers can either be re-used across multiple resource types, or defined for a specific resource type.

 As well as defining your authorization logic in a single class, they also contain a number of helper methods (described below) to make authentication and authorization easy.